scope-lab-vu/ns_gym/docs/source/core_concepts.rst

 Core Concepts
 ==================================================
 The following sections provide an overview of the core concepts and theory informing the design of NS-Gym.
 The goal of NS-Gym is to provide a flexible framework for modeling non-stationary Markov decision processes and capture the key aspects of decision making in non-stationary environments.
+For an even deeper dive into the theory and concepts behind NS-Gym, please refer to our `ArXiv paper <https://arxiv.org/pdf/2501.09646>`_.

 .. admonition:: TLDR